DonsetPG/DonsetPG.github.io/about.md

 </script>

 Coming from Paris & Shanghai, I am now a student at [MINES Paristech](http://www.mines-paristech.fr).
 I started with Mathematics and Physics, and work now on Machine Learning and Data Science.
 My main focus are on Deep Reinforcement Learning and its applications : finding solutions to challenging problems is what I love the most.
-I am currently an intern at A9.com (Amazon Search Relevance Team).
+I am currently an intern at Artefact China.

-You can find below an updated version of my resume (last update: Aug.
-2019) :
+You can find below an updated version of my resume (last update: Mar.
+2020) :

 ## Education